PowerShell/DscResources/GettingStartedWithGitHub.md

 ## Resolve merge conflicts

 If another pull request is merged while yours are in review, then you have to get those new changes into your pull request before yours are allowed to merge.
+You can read more about how to resolve a merge conflict on the [GitHub help page](https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line/).

 It's a three step process.
 1. Get changes from base branch